AI Usage

 Once finished, the GitHub Summary contains the review, and the run artifacts include git patches with suggested changes and a session file to continue locally.
 An example run is available here.

-You can download the patches as apply in one go with apply-patches.sh:
+You can download and apply all patches in one go with apply-patches.sh:

 ~$